Man picked as new Anchorage library director not taking job

 Robert Hudson was named the new library director in an announcement back in April.

-Corey Allen Young, spokesman for the mayor’s office, on Thursday said Hudson changed his mind.
+Corey Allen Young, spokesman for the mayor’s office, said on Thursday that Hudson changed his mind.

 “Mr. Hudson indicated he would need the extra time as he was moving to the U.S. from Canada when he initially accepted the job.
 Unfortunately, he changed his mind and did not ultimately take the position,” Young said.

-Hudson had verbally accepted the offer and they planned for his arrival, but Hudson decided not to take the job within the last few days, according to Young.
+Hudson had verbally accepted the offer and the administration had begun planning for his arrival, but Hudson decided not to take the job within the last few days, according to Young.